prsavla/cse15l-lab-reports/labreport4/labreport4.md

 4) `R` will go into replace and when followed with `2` it will replace `1` with `2`.
 5) `:wq` will save and quite the file.

-Step 8: Rerun the tests to see if they passes
+Step 8: Rerun the tests to see if they pass!
 `bash test.sh` then `<enter>`
 ![all tests passing](image4.png)